 Bindings hold your foot to the top of the ski.
-They're generally made from soft neoprene, shaped to wrap snugly around the foot, connecting you and ski into a single unit.
+They're generally made from soft neoprene, shaped to wrap snugly around the foot, connecting you to the ski.
 By twisting your foot, or moving your weight from one side of the foot to the other, you control the direction of your skis.

-Fins are the other major addition to a waterski.
-Shaped like the dorsal fin of a shark (hence the name), the fin extends downward under the back end, or tail, of a waterski.
+Fins are another major addition to a water ski.
+Shaped like the dorsal fin of a shark (hence the name), the fin extends down under the back end, or tail, of a water ski.
 The purpose of the fin is to keep the ski from sliding sideways during turns and to keep it tracking straight when straight is where you want to go.

 Material options in this process determine the performance and price of a particular model.
 Carbon/graphite is stronger, lighter, and more expensive than fiberglass mat, and is found in the high-end products.
 PBT tops (also called ABS by some manufacturers) produce brighter, more colorful graphics, and resist scratches and dents better than other materials.